How The Writer-Director Of "The Invisible Man" Used Real-Life Sociopaths To Inspire The Film’s Monster

 “For Oliver and I, it was important that Adrian didn’t appear like a villain at all,” explains Whannell.
 “I wanted the audience to be like, ‘This guy?
 He seems so nice!’
 It’s scary to think of what someone who is that charming can be capable of — to see the flip side of that coin.”

-Jackson-Cohen’s behavior in this scene doesn’t prove that Adrian is less of a monster than the audience thought, says Whannell.
+Jackson-Cohen’s behaviour in this scene doesn’t prove that Adrian is less of a monster than the audience thought, says Whannell.
 It shows he’s even more of one.

 “Real sociopaths are charming.
-In real life, villains don’t twist their mustache and cackle with glee.
+In real life, villains don’t twist their moustache and cackle with glee.
 It’s much more diabolical than that,” Whannell adds.
 “If you do any research into narcissists or sociopaths, they’re very charming and like heat-seeking missiles for finding people’s weak points or makes them happy.
-They can weaponize that knowledge against the person they’re victimizing.”
+They can weaponise that knowledge against the person they’re victimising.”

 By the end of the film, Cecilia is well-versed in Adrian’s tricks and uses the technology that imprisoned her to her advantage.
 At dinner with Adrian, during which he begs for her back, Cecilia sneaks off to the bathroom and returns wearing Adrian’s invisibility suit.
 She forces Adrian to slice his own throat.
 The security cameras bear witness to this “suicide,” and Cecilia knows she got away with her revenge plan.